eciavatta/sdhash/README.md

 A score close to 0 means that two file are very different, a score equals to 100 means that two file are equal.

 ## Features
-- calculate similarity digest of many files in a short time
+- calculate similarity digests of many files in a short time
 - compare a large amount of digests using precalculated indexes
 - the comparison can also be made during the digest process
 - same results of original sdhash with similar performance, but entirely rewritten in go language